TL;DR

 WPA offers a range of policies tailored to different needs, from individuals and families to small businesses and large corporations.

-This is WPA's flagship product for individuals and families.
+This is WPA's current flagship product for individuals and families.
 It is built around a modular system, allowing you to balance your level of cover with your budget.
-It comes in three main tiers.
+Older references to "Flexible Health" relate to WPA's previous individual product and should be treated as legacy wording rather than the current new-business proposition.

 For Businesses: Company Health Insurance